leojgrant/CV_HTML/README.md

-# CV-HTML-only-
-This is my CV made using only HTML
+This is my CV made using only HTML.